Services

 A fixed-fee engagement — usually two to three weeks — to map how your systems actually fit together: Shopify, your ops tools, your data, your team.
 We surface the risks, define what needs to change, and deliver a clear roadmap.
 One decisive output.
 No ongoing dependency.

 A Shopify merchant preparing to implement a new 3PL discovered during the sprint that their stock allocation logic lived entirely inside a developer’s head — undocumented, fragile, and incompatible with the new system.
-The roadmap restructured the integration sequence and avoided a six-month rollback.
+The roadmap restructured the implementation sequence and avoided a six-month rollback.

 What's included

-- Full technology landscape audit
+• Full technology landscape audit

-- Integration dependency mapping
+• Integration dependency mapping

-- Risk and governance assessment
+• Risk and governance assessment

-- Prioritised transformation roadmap
+• Prioritised transformation roadmap

-- Architecture decision records for key trade-offs
+• Architecture decision records for key trade-offs

 Ideal for

 Businesses about to scale, re-platform, or bring on a new technology leader who needs clarity before making decisions.
+Also useful before any significant ERP or systems implementation.

 Shopify & Systems Integration